 And your stakeholders can't tell the difference.

 They still repeat their information at every touchpoint.
 They still get transferred between departments that don't talk to each other.
-They still experience an organization that's technically capable but structurally incoherent.
+They still experience an organisation that's technically capable but structurally incoherent.
 Nobody is rude.
 Nobody is incompetent.
 But nobody is connected, either.

 You built the engine.
 You never redesigned the ride.